More injury woe for Liverpool as Milner limps out of Leicester City clash | Goal.com

 The Reds now have 10 first-team players missing due to injury, with the problem suffered by former Manchester City midfielder Milner adding to Jurgen Klopp's selection headache.

-It remains to be seen exactly what injury Milner suffered, with the 35-year-old having walked off the pitch after just 17 minutes to be replaced by Thiago Alcantara at the King Power Stadium.
+The 35-year-old walked off the pitch after just 17 minutes to be replaced by Thiago Alcantara at the King Power Stadium, with an untimely hamstring problem picked up.

 What happened to Milner?